Enoch Holcomb, brother of Azariah Holcomb, was born about 1799 in Missouri.

 The probate documents noted that Enoch had no real estate, but the estate sale held on 11 Dec 1852 at his residence indicates that he was renting a farm.
 Among the purchasers at the sale were George Ware, who purchased a pick, shovel, cooking utensils, and a feather bed, and Isaac Holcomb, who purchased 2 lots of sundries, a chair, bedstead and tick, pot, jug, plow, lot of cabbage, and 3 lots of barn.

-Isaac Holcomb presented a note dated 10 April 1852 and signed by Enoch Holcomb that didicated that Enoch had borrowed money from Isaac and that the was still unpaid.
+Isaac Holcomb presented a note dated 10 April 1852 and signed by Enoch Holcomb that indicated that Enoch had borrowed money from Isaac and that the debt was still unpaid.

 Among Enoch Holcomb's probate papers was a doctor's charge on 10 August 1852 for attending Mrs. Holcomb.
 Since there was no widow mentioned, she probably predeceased Enoch.
 One of the drugs used to treat Mrs. Holcomb was quinine, which was used to treat cholera.
 A cholera epidemic was raging in St. Louis from 1849 to 1852.
 According to period newspapers, by August of 1850, over a hundred people a week were dying.
 It seems likely that the both Enoch and his wife died of cholera.
 The probate makes no mention of the doctor attending to children.